elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 Then, there are two kinds of errors.
 If we let a spam message (where `gt` is 1) through to the user's inbox (`pred` is 0), we've made a *false negative* error.
-If we predict a legitimate message (`gt` is 0) to be spam (`pred` is 1), we've made a *false positive* prediction.
+If we predict a legitimate message (`gt` is 0) to be spam (`pred` is 1), we've made a *false positive* prediction[^spam].

-(An email from the director of my scientific institute once landed in my spam folder.
+[^spam]: An email from the director of my scientific institute once landed in my spam folder.
 The reason?
-His announcement of a postdoc talk competition started with "You could win &#36;500!")
+His announcement of a postdoc talk competition started with "You could win \$500!"

 If we want to measure how well we are doing, we have to count the above kinds of errors using a *contingency matrix*.
 (This is also sometimes called a confusion matrix.
 The name is apt.)